 Which Flights Are Covered by EU261?

 The EU 261 Law covers most flights within Europe and provides comprehensive protection for air travelers and compensation for missed flights.
-Generally, it covers all flights inside the EU and those whose route goes from inside the EU to outside or vice versa on the EU air carrier.
+Generally, it covers all flights departing from or arriving in an EU country, as well as those whose route goes from inside the EU to outside or vice versa on an EU air carrier.
 However, if the air carrier is non-EU and you are flying outside of Europe to whichever destination – the EU law won’t cover the disturbances that could occur.

 Learn more in the table below: